starphene/starphene-docs/Project Starbloods.md

 Project Starbloods

+Timeline:
+Early 2030's: extremely advanced gen AI swoops society, polluting the internet and letting democratic backsliding accelerate as a result.
+By this point, trump has plenary authority over US, and starmerite policy becomes standard, and Putin's russia is overthrown by an internal "democratic" coup.
+Mid 2042: israel and iran completely annihilate eachother in nuclear fire (to simplify).
+2050's: AGI boom happens (2048).
+Russia has been trying to get its hands on Europe for a while now with some success, but technological superiority lets them steamroll over their enemies.
+Russia is also renamed to Omnislavia (2050), and by the time the progress stops, they conquer pretty much the entire eastern and southern europe (minus turkey).
+Slightly before this point, EU is reorganized into European Federation (2046).
+Democratic backsliding at this point made functioning democracies nonexistent.
+2058: The Summer of Suffering happens where a billionaire creates an autonomous robot hive mind to cleanse North America of all human life.
+It works as planned and the entire NA becomes home to the Iron Fist, a nation exclusively populated by robots of various degree of sentience, with all human survivors fleeing to Eurasia.
+A global coalition to take back the continent is annihilated within minutes due to Iron Fist intel gathering being unreasonably good.
+Fear of AI slows down technological advancement to a more reasonable level.
+2070s: The Iron Fist force a treaty on humanity prohibiting development and use of nuclear weapons globally with severe consequences for violation after an artificial virus of plague inc tier strength (Corflaids) goes out of controlbut gets defeated
+2090's: present day of the books

 The future russia is has been experimenting with human cloning and manufacturing secretly for a while, and after success, they create several prototype children with superpowers, with the main kid having telekinesis.
 He is grown in a lab environment and is provided with a mom and a dad who are secretly dead people resurrected as robots, and a class of other manufactured humans to provide him with a healthy social environment.
 Story starts with the main character being 7 years old, with him having ability to detect nearby people (not his parents).